How emerging markets have changed over the past 20 years

 We have focused on the widely followed MSCI Emerging Markets Index.
 However, a good active manager will often look beyond the companies in this index to identify opportunities.
 Nonetheless, the index provides a good gauge of the opportunity set.

-As at the end of September 2018 the index comprises 24 emerging markets regions.
-China is the dominant index market, with a weight - its share of the overall index - of almost 31%.
-Other Asian EM, South Korea and Taiwan, are also significant with a weight of close to 15% and 12%, respectively.
+As at the end of September 2018 the index comprises 24 emerging markets countries.
+China is the dominant index country, with a weight - its share of the overall index - of almost 31%.
+Other Asian EM, South Korea and Taiwan are also significant with a weight of close to 15% and 12% respectively.